 Left Turn Traffic Calming treatments are installed in a variety of intersection configurations, but in all cases these treatments are designed to address problematic left turns

-In New York City intersections where Left Turn Traffic Calming Treatments have been implemented, median left turn speeds have decreased by 19.9%.
+In New York City intersections where Left Turn Traffic Calming Treatments have been implemented, pedestrian injuries have decreased by 20%, declining faster than nearby comparable locations.
+Median left turn speeds have decreased by 19.9%.
 Average left turn speeds have decreased by 20.5%.
 85th percentile left turn speeds have decreased by 16.7% and maximum left turn speeds have decreased by 11.7%.
 Vehicles are making safer turns as well; the rate of crossing the double yellow line while turning has dropped by 78.9% for locations that have a treatment extending to the stopbar and 100% for locations that have a treatment extending all the way to the crosswalk.
 DOT expects to see a reduction in traffic injuries once enough before/after crash data becomes available.